pymc-devs/pymc/sphinxdocs/modelchecking.rst

       0.95365716267969636,
       1.00267321019079]}

+For the best results, each chain should be initialized to highly dispersed starting values for each stochastic node.

 By default, when calling the ``summary_plot`` function using nodes with multiple chains, the :math:`\hat{R}` values will be plotted alongside the posterior intervals.

 .. _summary_plot:

 .. figure:: _images/summary.*
    :align: center
-   :scale: 70
+   :scale: 90

-For the best results, each chain should be initialized to highly dispersed starting values for each stochastic node.
+   Summary plot of parameters from `gelman_bioassay` model, showing credible intervals on the left and the Gelman-Rubin statistic on the right.

 Additional convergence diagnostics are available in the `R`_ statistical package ([R2010]_), via the `CODA`_ module ([Plummer2008]_).
 PyMC includes a